 Mindfulness is very popular these days, but is usually framed either in a cute de-stress way, or as a miscellaneous mental health practice.
 All good, but if that doesn’t speak to you, you might be wondering what there is to it.

 In my opinion, to understand it, it helps to ask: what’s the “opposite” of meditation?
 There is this term awareness collapse—which I picked up from Michael Ashcroft—which describes when your attention shrinks down and is fully seized by something.
-When you are nervous and do a public talk or performance, you might not remember much about what happened because you just went into anxious autopilot mode.
-You certainly had no “space” to think fluidly and fully control yourself.
+When you are nervous and do a public talk or performance, you might not remember much about what happened because you just went into anxious autopilot mode; there was certainly no space to think fluidly and fully control yourself.
 This is collapsed awareness.
 Afterwards, your awareness zooms out again and you can become aware that you were not aware.

 Collapsing doesn’t just happen with anxiety or in big moments; it can also be very small.
 Ashcroft likens this to subroutines.1 Mundane physical actions like “sit down” are well-practiced subroutines in our mind that we follow without much thought.
 Our awareness often collapses when doing a subroutine: after you’ve stepped over the clutter for the tenth time, you forget it’s there.

 Even brain functions can be subroutines.
-Seeing is arguably one; when we see a tree or a house, we only really see it as a simplified symbol, as evidenced by the way children draw them.
-Learning to draw is learning to see what’s actually there, without using these subroutines.2
+Seeing is arguably one; when we see a tree or a house, we only really see it as a simplified symbol (just look how kids draw them).
+A big part of learning to draw is learning to see what’s actually there, without using these subroutines.2